LeventeWolf/Bookshop/README.md

 ### Disclaimer!

 The design of the page was taken from the https://www.bookdepository.com/.
-We use this for educational purpose.
+This project was created for only educational purposes.
 We do **NOT** intend to produce any commercial content from this!

 ### Insights